Cox rings over nonclosed fields: Over nonclosed fields

 Now we turn to existence criteria for Cox rings and Cox sheaves of varieties over nonclosed fields.
 We start with an example that shows that Cox rings of identity type do not always exist.
+We also observe that a Cox ring of $\Xc$ of type $\lambda$ exists if $\lambda$ factors through $\pic(\Xc) \hookrightarrow \pic(\Xcbar)$, as Construction \ref{construction:cox_sheaf_abstract} can be performed over $k$.

 \begin{example} Let $\Xc \subset \PP^2_\RR$ be the conic defined by $x^2+y^2+z^2=0$, with $\Xc(\RR)=\emptyset$.
 The base change $\Xc_{\CC}$ is the image of the closed immersion